Chapter 4 Select Destinations The Middle East & North Africa

 Egypt & Nile River Cruises

 The Arab Republic of Egypt covers a land area >1,000,000 km2, approximately the same size as Texas and New Mexico combined, and >95% of the country is desert.
-With an estimated 80 million people, Egypt accounts for one-fourth of the Arab world’s population.
+With an estimated 84 million people, Egypt accounts for one-fourth of the Arab world’s population.
 Egypt has long been considered the cradle of civilization and may be the oldest tourist destination on earth.
 Throughout the world, Egypt is synonymous with the legends of the Pharaohs, the Great Pyramids, treasure-laden tombs, and hieroglyphs.
-Millions of travelers visit Egypt each year to see the ancient monuments and timeless river vistas along the Nile Valley.
+Travelers visit Egypt to see the ancient monuments and timeless river vistas along the Nile Valley.
+However, since the 2011 Arab Spring revolution and ongoing civil unrest, tourism has declined sharply, and travel in certain parts of the country is officially prohibited for tourists due to safety concerns.

 Most travelers include an Upper Nile River cruise as part of their itineraries.
 Nile River cruises are usually 3–7 days, with embarkation in either Luxor or Aswan.
-Riverboats do not sail through Middle Egypt because of security concerns; therefore, most travelers take short domestic flights or trains from Cairo to Luxor or Aswan.
-Approximately 200 riverboats cruise the Nile, and the average boat accommodates 120 passengers.
+Even before 2011, riverboats did not sail through middle Egypt because of security concerns; therefore, most travelers take short domestic flights or trains from Cairo to Luxor or Aswan.
+Approximately 200 riverboats are based on the Nile, and the average boat accommodates 120 passengers.
 The largest boats accommodate upwards of 300 passengers; chartered yachts might have just a few cabins.
 Riverboats have a range of accommodations from basic to 5-star luxury, and nights aboard are generally spent cruising from one port to the next.

 Virtually all Nile cruises sail between Luxor and Aswan.
-There are 3 usual Nile cruise durations and itineraries: a 3-night cruise from Aswan to Luxor (or the reverse), a 4-night cruise from Luxor to Aswan (or the reverse), and a 7-night cruise roundtrip from Luxor or Aswan.
+There are 3 usual Nile cruise durations and itineraries: a 3-night cruise from Aswan to Luxor (or the reverse), a 4-night cruise from Luxor to Aswan (or the reverse), and a 7-night cruise roundtrip from Luxor or Aswan (see Map 4-15).
 A standard itinerary is as follows:

 - Day 1: Fly from Cairo to Aswan or Luxor.
 Stay in a hotel for the first night or board the boat directly and spend the afternoon and early the next morning visiting the sites (High Dam and Philae Temple in Aswan or Karnak Temple, Luxor Temple, Valley of the Kings, and Hapshepsut Temple in Luxor).